fepfitra/algorithms/README.md

 [Y] Anagram Detection: Determine if two given strings are anagrams of each other.

-Factorial Calculation: Write a function to calculate the factorial of a number both iteratively and recursively.
+[Y] Factorial Calculation: Write a function to calculate the factorial of a number both iteratively and recursively.

 Fibonacci Sequence: Generate the Fibonacci sequence up to a specified number, either using recursion or iteration.